-Roundabouts improve traffic flow as they act as speed breakers and prevent accidents on four-way lanes.
-However, it is important for drivers to understand how to use these roundabouts otherwise accidents can occur.
+Roundabouts improve traffic flow as speed breakers and prevent accidents on four-way lanes.
+However, it is important for drivers to understand how to use these roundabouts; otherwise, accidents can occur.

-How to find out who is at the fault?
+How to find out who is at fault?

-While there are quite a few roundabouts in the St. Louis area, not many drivers know how to use them properly.
-These drivers tend to get confused and panic at the last moment thus causing an accident.
+While there are quite a few roundabouts in the St. Louis area, some drivers fail to understand how to use them properly.
+These drivers may get confused and panic at the last moment, thus causing an accident.

 Who has the right of way?